embedded-mas/ros-devs/examples/services/README.md

 # Example of ROS-Based agent

 ## Scenario

-This example illustrates a randomly moving turtle agent.
+This example illustrates agent actions that correspond to ROS service requests.
+It contains a randomly moving turtle agent.
 The moviment is commanded through a ROS service.
+This service does not have a response message.
+To illustrate actions that consider the service response, the agent executes the action `get_loggers` and prints the response.